SpringRoll/grunt-concat-json/README.md

 Type: `String`|`Array`

 The path to the source JSON files or collection of individual files.
-For instance: `"src/**/*.json"`, which will concatenate all JSON files in the `src` folder.
+For instance: `"src/**/*.{json,js}"`, which will concatenate all JSON and JS files in the `src` folder.

 ### dest

 Type: `String`

 The path to the output concatenated JSON file.

 ### cwd